Saturday, October 10, 2009

 Meanwhile, Jason Whitlock is giving me pause about the Alex Rodriguez book's claims:

-"Not long ago, sports writer Selena Roberts compared the Duke lacrosse players to gang members and career criminals.
+That article can be read here.
+It is also very good."Not long ago, sports writer Selena Roberts compared the Duke lacrosse players to gang members and career criminals.

 She claimed that the players’ unwillingness to confess to or snitch about a rape (that did not happen) was the equivalent of drug dealers and gang members promoting antisnitching campaigns.